 "I humbly accept it," ?mura says on the recording.

 On Tuesday, the Nobel Prize in chemistry went to Swedish scientist Tomas Lindahl, a cancer research specialist; Duke University professor and biochemist Paul Modrich, and Kurdish molecular biologist Aziz Sancar, a specialist in DNA repair.
-The recognition signals the chemists' contributions to DNA repair research, according the to the Nobel Price committee.
+The recognition signals the chemists' contributions to DNA repair research, according the to the Nobel Prize committee.

 Japanese physicist Takaaki Kajita and Canadian astrophysicist Arthur B. McDonald shared the 2015 Nobel Prize in physics, the Nobel Prize committee announced Wednesday, "for the discovery of neutrino oscillations, which shows that neutrinos have mass."